lulzzz/datalayer/docs/docs/helm-charts/index.md

 </configuration>
 ```

-Forward the 8080 port and open the Apache Zeppelin home page on `http://localhost:8080` in your favorite browser.
+Forward the 8080 port and open the Spitfire home page on `http://localhost:8080` in your favorite browser.

 ```
-kubectl port-forward $(kubectl get pods -n default -l "app=zeppelin-k8s" -o jsonpath="{.items[0].metadata.name}") 8080:8080 &
+kubectl port-forward $(kubectl get pods -n default -l "app=spitfire-k8s" -o jsonpath="{.items[0].metadata.name}") 8080:8080 &
 ```

 The Spark interpreter is set to launch the Spark Driver in `client` mode .
 In the `client` mode, you are free to set `spark.app.name` with the name you like but do not change `spark.kubernetes.driver.pod.name` propertiy.

-If you want to run in `cluster` mode, you have to change the set the `spark.submit.deployMode` property with `cluster` value, remove the `spark.app.name` and `spark.kubernetes.driver.pod.name` properties (delete, not set to blank), and finally restart the Spark interpreter (see [Zeppelin documentation](https://zeppelin.apache.org/docs/latest/manual/interpreters.html) for more information on interpreters, see also screenshot below).
+If you want to run in `cluster` mode, you have to change the set the `spark.submit.deployMode` property with `cluster` value, remove the `spark.app.name` and `spark.kubernetes.driver.pod.name` properties (delete, not set to blank), and finally restart the Spark interpreter (see also screenshot below).

 Of course, depending on your cluster resources, you might also update the `spark.executor.instances`, `spark.executor.memory`... properties.

 If you want to run manual Spark jobs or debug the logs, open a shell in the pod:

 ```
-kubectl exec -n default -it $(kubectl get pods -n default -l "app=zeppelin-k8s" -o jsonpath="{.items[0].metadata.name}") -c zeppelin -- bash
+kubectl exec -n default -it $(kubectl get pods -n default -l "app=spitfire-k8s" -o jsonpath="{.items[0].metadata.name}") -c spitfire -- bash
 ```

 ![spark-interpreter-config](/images/docker/spark-interpreter-config.png "spark-interpreter-config")